-California Governor Jerry Brown signed a bill several weeks ago that revises the state labor law and provides additional protections to workers by allowing them more time to seek liquidated damages when pursuing claims against an employer for failure to pay minimum wage.
+California Governor Jerry Brown signed a bill that revised the state labor law and provides additional protections to workers by allowing them more time to seek liquidated damages when claims against an employer for failure to pay minimum wage

 "AB 2074 holds companies accountable for wage theft and simplifies the process for recovering illegally held wages," Hernandez commented about his bill.
 "AB 2074 only targets businesses who fail to follow the law.
 It is crucial that we protect the rights of our lowest paid workers, prevent abuse and curb labor law violations in California."